2shin0/youtube-mcp-server/README.md

 This repository is a YouTube data collection MCP (Model Context Protocol) server built on **FastMCP**.

 It provides 4 core tools that allow LLMs like Claude and ChatGPT to interact with the YouTube API for tasks such as **transcript extraction, video search, channel analysis, and comment collection**.

+Please refer to [this repository](https://github.com/2shin0/youtube-chat) for the frontent/MCP Client.

 ## Key Features